jamesbrandecon/NPDemand.jl/README.md

 ## Main Functions
 There are three important functions included here so far: `define_problem`, `estimate!`, and `price_elasticity`:
 - `define_problem(df::DataFrame; exchange = [], index_vars = ["prices"], FE = [], constraints = [], bO = 2, obj_tol = 1e-5, constraint_tol = 1e-5)`: Constructs a `problem::NPDProblem` using the provided problem characteristics.
 Inputs:
-    - `exchange`::Vector{Matrix{Int64}}: A vector of groups of products which are exchangeable.
+    - `exchange`::Vector: A vector of groups of products which are exchangeable.
 E.g., with 4 goods, if the first and second are exchangeable and so are the third and fourth, set `exchange` = [[1 2], [3 4]].
     - `index_vars`: String array listing column names in `df` which represent variables that enter the inverted index.
     - `FE`: String array listing column names in `df` which should be included as fixed effects.